logbn/zongzi/README.md

 5. Dragonboat sessions are not supported (they didn't work with on disk state machines anyways).
 Proposal deduplication is delegated to the developer.
 See [ADR: Raft Sessions](/docs/adr/raft_sessions.md)

 6. Initializing a Zongzi cluster requires at least 3 peer agents.
-Single node clusters are not supported.
+Single host clusters are not supported.

 # Setup